 A woman from Texas who was allegedly injured last year by exploding pinto beans from a defective Power Pressure Cooker XL has filed a products liability lawsuit against the manufacturer and vendor of the device.

-Free Confidential Lawsuit Evaluation: If you or a loved one suffered a severe burn or other injury caused by an exploding pressure cooker, you should contact our law firm immediately.
+Free Confidential Lawsuit Evaluation: If you or a loved one suffered a severe burn or other injury caused by an exploding pressure cooker, whether or not the pressure cooker has been recalled, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

 Update: Florida Woman Burned in Pressure Cooker Explosion